FOSSILGUY.COM

 Below is a National Geographic video: Mosasaurs 101

-What is a Mosasaur?
+What Is a Mosasaur?

 Other Marine Reptiles of the Cretaceous

-Ichthyosaur Fossil Skeleton from Holzmaden, Germany.
-Displayed in the Carnegie Museum of Natural History
+Ichthyosaur fossil skeleton from Holzmaden Germany displayed in the Carnegie Museum of Natural History

-Plesiosaur Fossil Skeleton.
-Displayed in the Academy of Natural Sciences of Philadelphia
+Long-necked plesiosaur fossil skeleton displayed in the Academy of Natural Sciences of Philadelphia

-View of the second set of teeth in the upper jaw of a mosasaur
+Second row of pterygoid teeth in the upper jaw of a Tylosaurus mosasaur skull cast

 Mosasaur Color and Swimming Style: New Research